Incident Response

 3.1 Documentation and Preservation of Evidence

 Evidence of a computer security incident may be required for civil or criminal prosecution or to document the event for insurance reasons.
-In order to preserve evidence, all relevant information collected during the incident must be protected.
+To preserve evidence, all relevant information collected during the incident must be protected.
 To maintain the usefulness of possible evidence, LBCCD staff must be able to identify each note or piece of evidence and be prepared to explain

 The chain of custody for all evidence must be preserved.
 Documentation will be required that indicates the date, time, storage location, and sequence of individuals who handled the evidence.
 There must not be any lapses in time or date.
 The hand-off of evidence to authorities must also be documented.